Lifestyleis why people choose to live on the wonderful Sunshine Coast, and to many, the ultimate lifestyle is living on the waterfront.

-There are waterfront properties behind the lock on the Parrearra Canal that consists of Kawana Island and Parrearra (also known as Buddina or The Quays precinct) where you can still berth a large 45 foot cruiser at your front door.
+There are waterfront properties behind the lock on the Parrearra Canal that consists of Kawana Island and Parrearra (also known as Buddina or The Quays precinct) where you can still berth a large 45ft. cruiser at your front door.

 Many people just want to live on the water with no intention of owning a boat.
 They love the wonderful waterfront lifestyle on offer and the future capital gains that will come about by living in a beautiful suburb, where deep waterfront properties are limited.

-Yes, the waterfront market is moving again and Mooloolaba is a great example of homes been bought and sold within 12 months at a good profit, this "flipping" has not occurred on the waterfront for many years.
-Sydney families are once again making the pilgrimage North to our sunny shores as well as expats setting themselves up to return home so their children can finish school in such a great environment.
+The waterfront market is moving again, with Mooloolaba is a great example of homes being bought and sold within 12 months at a good profit, this “flipping” has not occurred on the waterfront for many years.
+Sydney and Melbourne’s families are once again making the pilgrimage north to our sunny shores as well as expats setting themselves up to return home, so their children can finish school in such a great environment.

 Locals are also showing their confidence on the waterfront with quite a few older homes been bulldozed to make way for substantial modern homes taking full advantage of this wonderful waterfront lifestyle.

-*The investment of $2.3 billion to the Sunshine Coast University Hospital (SCUH) that includes $60.8 million to the Skills, Academic and Research Centre (SARC) bringing over 3,500 staff in total, many high net worth individuals and families.
-Prof. Mike Heffernan of SCUH says there will be between $1.25 & $1.5 million spent on these projects each day for the next 5 years;
+*The investment of $2.3 billion to the Sunshine Coast University Hospital (SCUH) that includes $60.8 million to the Skills, Academic and Research Centre (SARC) bringing over 3,500 staff, many high net worth individuals and families.
+Prof. Mike Heffernan of SCUH says there will be between $1.25 & $1.5 million spent on these projects each day for the next 5 years:

-For more information on living on our beautiful waterways, please call Trevor & Glenys Martin on 0400 818 777 and we'll endeavour to help you with your real estate needs, wants and dreams!
+For more information on living on our beautiful waterways, please call Trevor & Glenys Martin on 0400 818 777 or (07) 5444 4444 and we’ll endeavour to help you with your real estate needs, wants and dreams!